PDLT-University-of-York/test-split-site/docs/training/case-studies/sbs-issitt.md

 ---
 tags:
+    - Case study
-    - Training
+    - Ultra
 ---

-# Developing the ‘Humanity, Economics & Management’ module
+# Case study: Developing the ‘Humanity, Economics & Management’ module

-!!!
-Summary ""

-    <iframe src="https://york.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=9b8a62cd-235c-444e-aedf-b0c400e5284a&autoplay=false&offerviewer=true&showtitle=false&showbrand=false&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="John Issitt, SBS, Humanity, Economics &amp; Management" ></iframe>

-    John Issitt, School of Business and Society<br />[Developing the ‘Humanity, Economics & Management’ module](https://york.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=9b8a62cd-235c-444e-aedf-b0c400e5284a) (Panopto viewer, 6 mins 56 secs, UoY log-in required)
+School of Business and Society<br />John Issitt

-???
-Summary "Overview"

-    John Issitt, School of Business and Society, provides an overview of his approach to developing the VLE site for the ‘Humanity, Economics & Management’ module, outlining the pedagogical approaches that underpinned the design of the module and the structure of the site.
+John Issitt provides an overview of his approach to developing the VLE site for the ‘Humanity, Economics & Management’ module, outlining the pedagogical approaches that underpinned the design of the module and the structure of the site.
 He describes the framework for weekly activities within the module involving:

 - Online recordings introducing key ideas, and made available alongside the scripts.

 - Supporting materials and links to ‘leads’ for further study.

 - Weekly two hour workshops with activities related to each theme

 - Weekly one-hour ‘lectures’ packaged to students as ‘performances, mini lectures and debates’ and intending to stimulate interest in the subject.

-    He describes how he sets out to involve students as ‘contributors’ rather than simply as ‘receivers’ of information in the module, using the framework as a start point and looking to set expectations from the outset that students take their own ideas forward and undertake their own research to follow on from the introductory ideas.

-    Finally, he outlines his approach to collaboration with e-learning support within the school, and to ensuring that Graduate Teaching Assistants can contribute fully to workshop activities.
-This, he feels, has helped to bring creativity and dynamism to the module.
+Watch their presentation:<iframe src="https://york.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=9b8a62cd-235c-444e-aedf-b0c400e5284a&autoplay=false&offerviewer=true&showtitle=false&showbrand=false&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="John Issitt, SBS, Humanity, Economics &amp; Management" ></iframe>

+[Developing the ‘Humanity, Economics & Management’ module (Panopto viewer)](https://york.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=9b8a62cd-235c-444e-aedf-b0c400e5284a) (6 mins 56 secs, UoY log-in required)

 ???
 Abstract "Transcript"